bas-deboer/ChemoPar-Documentation/docs/source/index.rst

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: User documentation

-   getting_started
-   protein_data
-   structure_data
-   interaction_analysis
-   api_usage
-   faq
+   graphical_overview

 Support
 =======

-For questions or assistance with ChemoPar-db, please refer to the **FAQ** page or contact our support team at `support@chemopar-db.net`.
+For questions or assistance with ChemoPar-db, please refer to the **FAQ** page or contact our main developer at `b.de.boer2@vu.nl`.

 .. note::
    **Acknowledgments**: ChemoPar-db was developed by the Division of Medicinal Chemistry, AIMMS, Vrije Universiteit Amsterdam, and the Department of Drug Design and Pharmacology, University of Copenhagen.